CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mztab-m.md

 **Feature-Based Molecular Networking** (FBMN) is a computational method that bridges popular mass spectrometry data processing tools for LC-MS/MS and molecular networking analysis on [GNPS](http://gnps.ucsd.edu).
 The supported tools are: [MZmine](featurebasedmolecularnetworking-with-mzmine2.md), [OpenMS](featurebasedmolecularnetworking-with-openms.md), [MS-DIAL](featurebasedmolecularnetworking-with-ms-dial.md), [MetaboScape](featurebasedmolecularnetworking-with-metaboscape.md), [XCMS](featurebasedmolecularnetworking-with-xcms3.md), [Progenesis QI](featurebasedmolecularnetworking-with-progenesisQI.md), and the [mzTab-M format](featurebasedmolecularnetworking-with-mztab-m.md).

-The main documentation for Feature-Based Molecular Networking [can be accessed here:](featurebasedmolecularnetworking.md)
+The main documentation for Feature-Based Molecular Networking [can be accessed here](featurebasedmolecularnetworking.md).
+See [our preprint on bioaRxiv](https://www.biorxiv.org/content/10.1101/812404v1).

 Below follows a description on how to use mz-Tab-M format with the FBMN workflow on GNPS.